-- We design and build a robot with a different function every year, and participate in two to four FIRST competitions. - We have made it four times to the FIRST World Championship, including in 2018. - We organize the Newton FLL Qualifier and the Eastern MA FLL State Championship for elementary and middle school students, FIRST Lego League Jr. is for students in grades 1 - 3. and we mentor FLL teams.
+- We design and build a robot with a different function every year, and participate in two to four FIRST competitions. - We have made it four times to the FIRST World Championship. - We organize the Newton FLL Qualifier and the Eastern MA FLL State Championship for elementary and middle school students, and we mentor FLL teams.